bernardo1024/Sanwaf-UI-2-Server/README.md

         - Converts the Sanwaf-UI declarative Attributes into a Sanwaf-Server consumable form
         - Automate Sanwaf-Server configuration using this utility

-See the [Sanwaf-Sample](https://github.com/bernardo1024/Sanwaf-Sample) project for an end-2-end sample of using Sanwaf-UI, & Sanwaf-Server
+See the [Sanwaf-Sample](https://github.com/bernardo1024/Sanwaf-Sample) project for an end-2-end sample of using Sanwaf-UI & Sanwaf-Server

 # SanWaf-UI-2-Server